ComfyUI Extension: String Constructor (Text-Formatting)

 - PROFIT!

-- When constructing a text prompt, you can use ANY such sub-strings from the dict (or none at all), in ANY order you like, while connecting only a SINGLE bus/pipe-like input with the whole dictionary.
-No need to fiddle around connecting a bunch of wires every time you'd like to slightly rearrange the prompt, compiled from the same parts.
+But the main point is, you don't need to fiddle around connecting a bunch of wires every time you'd like to build another prompt, compiled from the same parts.
 There's just a single node, single input (with all the available text pieces contained within it), single text field - and that's it.

 For example, in the screenshot shown above, this is the dictionary we get in the end (as the Preview